guillermovillanuevabenito/guillermovillanuevabenito.github.io/_posts/2022-08-14-Z-ANN-prediction.md

 9. _diabetes_: class variable (0 or 1).

 ## Implementation
-We will implement the following architecture:
+The following network architecture will be implemented:

 1. Input layer.
 2. Layer dense with 20 nodes.
 3. Layer dense with 10 nodes.
 4. Output layer.

-We will use the python API Keras which is built on top of TensorFlow in order to implement the above architecture.
+In order to implement it, we will use the python API Keras which is built on top of TensorFlow.

 ```python
 model_1 = tf.keras.models.Sequential()